See full list of all Cancer Surgeries

 attempted prostate removal in Dec 2010, it was abondoned due cancer already found outside the capsule, lymph nodes imlications

 Nerve-sparing, open radical retropubic prostatectomy, Sept.
 11, 2007.
 Side effect: genital shrinkage.
 Because of a pre-surgical scan indicating cancer may have been breaking out of my prostate, my right neurovascular bundle was removed -- that was half of the plumbing and wiring for my erections!
 I still have my left bundle, but it's been a long time since I've been able to get hard.
 Surgery also left me with no prostate and no seminal vesicles, which, in concert, produced my semen.
-I can no longer ejaculate and have 'dry' orgasms.
+I can no longer get hard or ejaculate and have 'dry' orgasms: I come like a girl.

 Retropubic Radical Protateclocy December 16 2008, Scaring and some pain when walking.
 Not much at all.